 Defend Yourself with Help from a Military Lawyer

-If you are a retired service member who has been charged under the UCMJ, you need expert legal representation to defend your rights and freedoms.
+If you are a retired service member who has been charged under the UCMJ, you need experienced legal representation to defend your rights and freedoms.
 Joseph L. Jordan, Attorney at Law, can assist you in obtaining a favorable outcome in your case.
 We have years of experience and an excellent track record for providing outstanding legal services to our military clients in their time of need.

 To benefit from the unwavering support of Joseph L. Jordan, Attorney at Law, please contact us online or call us toll-free at 800-580-8034 or 254-221-6411.
 Mr. Jordan would be happy to speak with you about your case.